CERTCC/CERT-Guide-to-CVD/docs/phases/public_awareness.md

-    usually neither possible nor practical to have every CVD case flow through them, leveraging their expertise in planning and developing the CVD capability can improve the process considerably.]
+    usually neither possible nor practical to have every CVD case flow through them, leveraging their expertise in planning and developing the CVD capability can improve the process considerably.

--   *What is your expectation of others in disclosing further (or not)?*
+!!! question "What is your expectation of others in disclosing further (or not)?"

-    -- Be sure to discuss your expectations with all stakeholders and be prepared to negotiate.
+    Be sure to discuss your expectations with all stakeholders and be prepared to negotiate.

+!!! tip "Three Key Questions for Vendors"

     Vendors in particular will need to address three main questions in providing vulnerability and fix information to defenders:

     -   What information should be provided about the vulnerability?
     -   Where should this information be provided?
     -   What, if any, additional measures should be taken to draw attention to the existence of the vulnerability or the availability of its fix?

 ## Prepare and Circulate a Draft